asgerhallas/HybridDb/docs/04-configuration-documents-tables-projections.md

 ## Projections (Projected Properties)

-Projections extract properties from documents into indexed columns for efficient querying.
+Projections extract properties from documents into database columns for efficient querying.

 ### Simple Projections

-Project a property:
+Project a property using its name:

 ```csharp
 var store = DocumentStore.Create(config =>